pwhb/parthenon/kindness-saga/extra/prompts.md

 my goal is to introduce four protagonists in four chapters.
 I understand since they all share the same spirit of understanding the world deeply and a similar fate, there's a risk of kind of getting repeatitive or duplicate. did I do I good job of introducing four unique characters? then in the next three chapters, I give the backstory for the four except for Love whose story was already self-contained in the introduction.
 I know, again, there's a risk of the backstories being similar to each other or even unbalanced. but is the narrative I chose so far convincing and organic?

+my novel is centered around four protagonists. each represents a unique mode of understanding. the story is told in alternating POVs of four protagonists.
+I hope you can see the tone and theme of each.

+can we work on refining these paragraphs? feel free to suggest paragraph by paragraph edit where I can improve, add more details.
+I'd prefer to keep my original tone though. some mysteries are intentionally left ambiguous to emphasize the character development in emotional dimension first.

+In that moment, I wasn't just offering comfort.
+I was creating a bridge between two souls, that knew the same despair.

+"Do I know you?" she asked, trying to recall her childhood despite her heavy emotions in the present.

+With a glance at the files on her lap, I noticed the name Arthur Clair.
+I understood her father was a patient here.

+"Ah, sorry.
+My name is Leila Lysandra.
+I'm David Lysandra's daughter," I explained.
+"You're Arthur's daughter, right?"
+She nodded.

+"I heard David adopted a daughter but I can't remember if I met her," she said, agreeing with my explanation.

+"I don't think you met me properly.
+My dad took me along when he met his friend, Arthur.
+It was soon after I arrived Atlas City.
+Maybe fifteen years ago.
+I saw you working out in the playground from a distance.
+I remembered Arthur said you were his daughter, Seraphine" I went on.
+She seemed convinced.

+"I'm sorry about your dad," I said softly, "Please let me know if there's anything I can do for you."

+"Thank you.
+You just did a lot already.
+Your hug took half my distress," she replied with a faint smile.

+"Can I take a look at the files?"
+I asked, thinking it might be painful for her to explain her father's condition herself.
+She nodded and handed me the files.
+I opened the files gently.
+He was suffering from a heart condition, namely, Coronary Artery Disease.
+It seemed he was in a terminal condition.
+Assuming Seraphine was also a final year student, I calculated he might not even see her graduate.
+It would explain her sorrow.
+What was with her guilt and hesitation?
+Coronary Artery Bypass Graft surgery would be the only option left for him.

+"Did you schedule a surgery?"
+I asked, hoping I could offer some help.

+She shook her head.
+It was insensitive of me.
+I blamed myself.
+Of course, without health insurance, the surgery cost might be too much for a struggling family of a retired professor.

+"I hope the insurrance claim would be approved soon," she muttered.
+I wished with all heart, it would be approved soon.
+It would explain her overwhelming emotions of guilt and hesitation.

+"Please let me know if I could do something to accelerate the process, Sera."
+I promised to help.
+She nodded.
+I wanted to offer financial support if she needed but I thought better of it.
+It would be more appropriate if my dad talked to her; her was her dad's friend after all.

+---

+Chapter I - Stationary Action [Science]

+Chapter II - Wavelength of Justice [Art]

+Chapter III - Sappho's Lyre [Love]

+Chapter IV - Barrel Gambit [Politics]

+Chapter V - Shield of Silence [Science]

+Chapter VI - Red Horse [Politics]

+Chapter VII - Vanishing Wand [Art]

+Chapter VIII - Renegades [Politics]

+Chapter IX - Girl in Pink [Science]

+Chapter X - Girl in Guilt [Love]

 ---